 Cultivating creativity in your workplace

-21st Century teams need to innovative to thrive, now perhaps more so than in any time in history.
-Whether it’s adapting a whole workflow for home working, evolving a corporate culture to enable an open dialogue on mental health, or ultimately simply keeping pace with the competitive marketplace.
+21st century teams need to innovate to thrive, now perhaps more than ever.
+Whether it’s adapting a whole new workflow for working at home, evolving a corporate culture which opens up a dialogue surrounding mental health, or simply keeping up with the competitive marketplace.

 Leaders are expected to be able to think creatively and offer innovative solutions to challenges such as these on a daily basis.
-But often corporate development programs leave gaps when it comes to up-skilling on creativity.
-Equally where programs do exist these might focus on the upper echelons of leadership, where often the richest ideas come from harnessing the creative abilities of the whole team, ensuring the knowledge of the collective and unique perspectives are leveraged fully.
+However, too often corporate development programs leave gaps when it comes to up-skilling on creativity.
+These programs tend to focus on the upper echelons of leadership whilst often the richest ideas come from harnessing the creative abilities of the whole team, ensuring the knowledge of the collective and unique perspectives are leveraged fully.

-There’s a tonne of literature showing the specific benefits of creativity in the workplace
+There is an abundance of literature revealing the specific benefits of creativity in the workplace

 Some examples include:

 - Improved ability to attract and retain quality employees;

 - Increased staff morale, fun and happiness; and

 So how do I cultivate creativity in my team?

 Below are 6 tips from our team at MasterPeace based on Teresa Amabile‘s research which is outlined in her celebrated book ‘How to Kill Creativity’: